iProov/dotnet-maui/README.md

     }
  ```

-# \<Temporary\> From flutter doc
 ## Options

 The `Options` class allows iProov to be customized in various ways.
-These can be specified by passing the optional `options:` named parameter in `IProov.launch()`.
+These can be specified by passing an instance of `IProovOptions` in the `LaunchIProov()` method.

 Most of these options are common to both Android and iOS, however, some are Android-only.

 For full documentation, please read the respective [iOS](https://github.com/iProov/ios#options) and [Android](https://github.com/iProov/android#customize-the-user-experience) native SDK documentation.

-A summary of the support for the various SDK options in Flutter is provided below.
+A summary of the support for the various SDK options in **iProov.NET.MAUI** is provided below.
 All options are nullable and any options not set will default to their platform-defined default value.

 | Option | Type | iOS | Android |
 |---|---|---|---|